Emily C. Hewitt: Federal government work

-Federal judicial service
+Claims court service

 Hewitt was commissioned as a judge of the United States Court of Federal Claims by President Bill Clinton on October 22, 1998.
 In 2006, she was appointed by Chief Justice John G. Roberts to serve on the Financial Disclosure Committee of the Judicial Conference of the United States.
 President Barack Obama designated Hewitt to serve as Chief Judge on March 11, 2009.
-She served as chief judge until President Obama designated Patricia E. Campbell-Smith to serve as Chief Judge on October 21, 2013 at which time Hewitt's term as chief judge and 15-year term as a judge of the Court ended.
+She served as chief judge until President Obama designated Patricia E. Campbell-Smith to serve as Chief Judge on October 21, 2013, at which time Hewitt's term as chief judge and 15-year term as a judge of the Court ended.

 Personal life

 In addition to hundreds of legal opinions, Hewitt is the author or co-author of more than two dozen publications on legal and religious topics.
 Hewitt is an accomplished long distance race walker.
 She won a U.S. national race walking medal in 1987 and has won many national masters medals.
 She has walked more than a dozen marathons including the Boston, New York and United States Marine Corps Marathons.
 She is also an avid hiker of the National Park trails of the American West.

-Hewitt is married to Eleanor D. Acheson (born 1947), who served as Assistant Attorney General of the United States during the Clinton Administration.
-Acheson is the daughter of David Campion Acheson (born 1921), a lawyer who worked on the United States Atomic Energy Commission and served as an assistant to former Treasury secretary Henry H. Fowler, and the granddaughter of lawyer and former Secretary of State Dean Acheson (1893–1971) and his wife Alice (1895–1996).
+Hewitt is married to Eleanor D. Acheson (born 1947), who served as Assistant Attorney General of the United States during the Clinton administration.